 4. Safety Matters: First Aid Boxes & Protective Outerwear

 Picnics mean a lot of fun with the kids more than curious to climb trees and explore unguarded locations.
-This creates the chance of skin scrapes, hard-impact falls, and bleeding injuries.
 Big groups invariably run into some bruises, cuts, and sprains.
 This is why carrying a first aid box for emergency-like situations is a good idea.
-Pack everything from injury dressing supplies to anti-asthma drugs and painkillers.
 If the troop is going to include the family dog, ensure that any kid with animal fur allergies has some anti-allergic medication.
 Similarly, insect stings and bites can become painful and infected.
 But you need to think beyond the scope of treating insect bites.
 Why even allow them and risk your kid being rushed to the hospital with a serious viral infection like dengue?
 You need to identify a smarter answer to the problem.
 Something like BugShield Clothing can help.
 Available in sizes for the entire family, these clothes have decent outdoor protection performance and awesome, insect-repelling capabilities.
 Rather than wasting money on skin lotions and mosquito roll-ons, choose BugShield apparels where the treated fabrics repel the most threatening mosquito species!

 Some Concluding Thoughts